+SANGS will be judged against the Natural England's Thames Basin Heaths example guidance.
 Natural England would normally request a SANGS include the following:

-- High-quality, informal, semi-natural areas; - Circular dog walking routes of 2.7 km within the site and/or with links to surrounding public rights of way; and - Dedicated 'dogs-off-lead' areas. - Signage/information leaflets to householders to promote these areas for recreation - Dog waste bins - A commitment to the long term maintenance and management of these provisions. - 0
+- High-quality, informal, semi-natural areas; - Circular dog walking routes of 2.7 km within the site and/or with links to surrounding public rights of way; and - Dedicated 'dogs-off-lead' areas.